huggingface/huggingface.js/README.md

-# 🤗 HuggingFace API libraries
+# 🤗 HuggingFace JS libraries

-This is a collection of JS libraries to interact with Hugging Face, with TS types included.
+This is a collection of JS libraries to interact with the Hugging Face API, with TS types included.

 - [@huggingface/hub](packages/hub/README.md): Interact with huggingface.co to create or delete repos and commit / download files
 - [@huggingface/inference](packages/inference/README.md): Use the Inference API to make calls to Machine Learning models!